bacardi55/kalliope-remote/README.md

 This EmberJS app will retrive data from the [Kalliope API](https://github.com/kalliope-project/kalliope/blob/dev/Docs/rest_api.md) and let you fire your synapses from the web page.

+It also let you run text order (via a simple input form), to enter the same order you would say vocally to kalliopé, eg: "what time is it".

-For this app to work, you need to look at the patch for Kalliope API [here](https://github.com/kalliope-project/kalliope/issues/155) before the API gets actually fixed.
+For this app to work, you need to enable CORS request for your host (or all) in your [Kalliopé settings.yml](https://github.com/kalliope-project/kalliope/blob/dev/Docs/settings.md)

 What is does know:
 * List all synapse
 * Allow synapse without arguments in their order (no {{ query }} or similar).
 * Disable "launch" button for orders with arguments.
+* Allow full text orders
 * Leverage the local browser storage to allow "ignoring" synapse to only list needed ones.

 What is next to do:
+* Record an audio order to be sent to kalliopé
 * Enable using dynamic order (with an input form)

+# kalliope-ember

 This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.

-## Contribution

-### Prerequisites
+## Prerequisites

 You will need the following things properly installed on your computer.